JacobRThompson/UnityMeanCurvature/README.md

 where k is the value of `Exponent Base` within the shader.
 Higher values result in positive and negative curvatures getting mapped closer to `MaxColor` and `MinColor` respectively.
-When `ApplyHighlight` is enabled, curvatures equal to or approaching `HighlightValue` (before sigmoid) are mapped to `HighlightColor`.
+When `ApplyHighlight` is enabled, curvatures (before sigmoid is applied) equal to or approaching `HighlightValue` are mapped to `HighlightColor`.

 ## Limitations: